Cambridge-Control-Lab/Passive_lifted_FIR_filters_for_nonlinear_system_identification/README.md

 settings: `mps`, `cpu`, and `cuda`.
 The provided Exp1 FB-BP results were generated with `mps`.

-MATLAB2025B or newer is required for the Exp2 Table II analysis script and for the MATLAB baseline models.
+MATLAB2025B or newer is required for (1) generating the training data in the folders Exp1 and Exp2; (2) training N4SID state-space model in Exp1 and Grey-box model in Exp2.

+Julia is required to run REN neural network in the folder Exp1.
+See [Exp1/Other_models_in_Exp1/Exp1_REN/README.md](Exp1/Other_models_in_Exp1/Exp1_REN/README.md) for details.

 ## Citation